Altair1618/Tucil2_13521081_13521114/README.md

 ## Description
 This program uses both `Divide and Conquer` and `Brute Force` algorithms to provide two different approaches for finding the closest pair of points in a multidimensional plane.

+Program can accept both direct user input and file input.
-The input parameters of the program consist of `d`, which represent the size of the plane's dimension and `n`, which represents the number of points.
+The input parameters of direct user input consist of `d`, which represent the size of the plane's dimension and `n`, which represents the number of points.
 The program will then generate `n` randomly located points in a `d`-dimensional plane.
+File input which accepted by the program must be containing `d` as it's first row, `n` as it's second row, then the next `n` row consisting point coordinate in `d`-dimensional plane.

 Then the program will search for the closest pair of points using the `Brute Force` and `Divide and Conquer` algorithms, and compare their performance.